 You’ll feel closer to yourself.

 Being alone in the wild is amazing- it forces you to be introspective.
 You have “me” time and solitude- no one else can enter your thoughts but you!
-You have time to do some soul searching; you test your physical strength and mental strength, and you learn to be one badass woman.
+There’s also time to do some soul searching.
+You test your physical strength and mental strength, and you learn to be one badass woman.

 Like this post?
 Pin it!